-The sensor is now APS-H size, being 28.1 by 18.7mm, which is significantly larger than the more commonly found APS-C, which is usually about 23.5 by 15.5mm.
+The sensor is now APS-H size, being 28.1 by 18.7mm.
+This is significantly larger than the more commonly found APS-C, which is usually about 23.5 by 15.5mm.
 The lens magnification factor stays at 1.3x, rather than 1.5x or 1.6x.

 Its increased sensor size means that each individual pixel can be made larger for a given resolution.
 The pixels of the Canon EOS 1D Mark III are 7.2 microns square.
-A sensor with 10 megapixels in the old APS-C size would have its pixels less than 6 microns square, so smaller and therefore receiving less light, which requires more amplification and thereby produces more noise.
+A sensor with 10 megapixels in the old APS-C size would have its pixels less than 6 microns square.
+Therefore smaller and receiving less light, which requires more amplification and thereby produces more noise.

 The Canon EOS 1D Mark III DSLR has several new features which make it much more confidence inspiring and reassuring.
 The "Highlight tone priority" feature extends the dynamic range of highlights by approximately one stop and also improves gradation within highlight areas.

-As I said before, this upgrade is more relevant to me than the previous “N” upgrade and the Canon EOS 1D Mark III is the product of a complete “reset to zero” design process; it seems absolutely everything was re-evaluated.
+As I said before, this upgrade is more relevant to me than the previous "N" upgrade.
+The Canon EOS 1D Mark III is the product of a complete "reset to zero" design process.
+It seems absolutely everything was re-evaluated.

 The result is a stunning new and exceptionally easy to use set of camera controls.
 The Canon 1D Mark III uses a Main Dial, Quick Control Dial, Multi-controller, a SET button as well as several other new buttons to set and select various functions.

-Finally, in addition, the ISO speed button, AF-ON/Start button, Picture-Style button, and Image size/Memory selection/White balance function buttons have been added to make the new camera operation much faster and easier than all previous models.
+Finally, in addition.
+The ISO speed button, AF-ON/Start button, Picture-Style button, and Image size/Memory selection/White balance function buttons have been added.
+These make the new camera operation much faster and easier than all previous models.

 This new system follows the history of logic inherent of the EOS family of cameras.